gbertalan/C_Prog_Recap/README.md

 This repository aims to provide a comprehensive recap of essential concepts, techniques, and best practices in C programming.
 It is designed to be a valuable resource for both beginners and experienced programmers.
 The contained files are all c files, organized into lessons.

+### How to Use

+The .c files have been annotated with markdown-style formatting.
+For the best experience, do not clone the repository, simply just click on a .c file in your browser. (e.g. lesson0.c)

 ### Navigating the Lessons

 The repository is organized into individual lessons, each focusing on specific concepts and techniques in C programming.
 You have the flexibility to follow the lessons in sequential order or jump between them based on your learning needs.